mardy/SDL/docs/README-ogc.md

 ## Building

-To build for the Nintendo GameCure or Wii, make sure you have devkitARM and cmake installed and run:
+To build for the Nintendo GameCube or Wii, make sure you have devkitPPC and cmake installed and run:

 ```bash
 cmake -S. -Bbuild -DCMAKE_TOOLCHAIN_FILE="$DEVKITPRO/cmake/Wii.cmake" -DCMAKE_BUILD_TYPE=Release